-Out of this pauperization of the people, i. e., the pauperization of the entire peasantry as well as a section of the landlords, has arisen a class of landlords of a new type-the type that does not base itself on the right of 'ancient jenmam', since they are not in continuous possession of jenmam right on their lands, as the landlords of the old type were They, on the other hand, lay their claim to their lands on the fact that they paid cash to get these rights This being so, they are also far more stringent than the landlords of the old type in the matter of squeezing rent from their tenants: they would not be satisfied, as the old type of landlords used to be, with nominal rents combined with social subservience, but would insist on the last pie being paid to them.
-Many of the old-type landlord families have themselves become new-type landlords by buying additional lands and managing them as property on which, having invested their cash they insist on as big a return as possible.
-It is in this way that while the entire peasantry and sections of the old landlords have become pauperized, a section of the old landlords as well as sections of the newly-rich people have become landlords who have a monopoly of possession of land.
+Out of this pauperisation of the people, i.e., the pauperisation of the entire peasantry as well as sections of the landlords. has arisen a class of landlords of a new type.
+These landlords of the new type do not base themselves on the right of "ancient jenmam", since they are not in continuous possession of ienmam rights on their lands, as the landlords of the old type were.
+They, on the other hand, lay their claim to their lands on the fact that they paid cash to get these rights.
+This being so, they are also far more stringent than the landlords of the old type in the matter of squeezing rent from their tenants: they would not be satisfied, as the old type of landlords would be, with nominal rents combined with social subservience but would insist on the last pie being paid to them.
+Many of the old type landlord families have themselves become new type landlords by buying lands and managing them as property on which they have invested their cash for which they insist on as big a return as possible.
+It is in this way that, while the entire peasantry and sections of the landlords themselves have become pauperised, a section of the old landlords themselves as well as sections of the newly-rich people have become landlords who have a monopoly of possession of land.

-This polarization between the pauperized majority and the extremely rich minority can be seen in the figures of families (percentages in the total number of families) according to annual family net income in seven typical villages of Cochin, collected by the Economic Survey officer in 1936 (See Table III).
+This polarisation as between the pauperised majority and the extremely rich minority can be seen in the figures of families (percentage in the total number of families) classified according to annual family net income in 7 typical villages of Cochin, collected by the Economic Survey Officer in 1936 :